florianneukirchen/Alpine-Peaks/README.md

 ## Requirements
 - django (tested with django 4.1.5)
-- Download peak data, see below
+- Download peak data, see next section

 ## <a name="run"></a>Run the Application